-The NSTA blog currently consists of thirteen categories (or sub-blogs):
+The NSTA blog currently consists of fourteen categories (or sub-blogs):

 - Chapters and Associated Groups

 - Early Years

 - Next Generation Science Standards

 - The STEM Classroom

 The Chapters and Associated Groups (CAGs) blog is dedicated to helping the past, current and future leadership of NSTA’s CAGs.
 Highlighting helpful resources, providing leadership tips and association management solutions, this blog is designed to help keep our CAGs strong!

 The Conferences category attempts to give a flavor of the NSTA conferences on science education: three regional conferences every fall, and a national conference in the spring.
 In the weeks leading up to a conference, you’ll get tips and guidance about what’s in store for attendees; as events occur at the conference, NSTA staff and other contributors will report on them; and—time permitting as we prepare for the next conference—we’ll post photos and wrap-ups.

 The Early Years category is all about science education at the most elementary level: prekindergarten through second grade.
 Early childhood science teachers need their own place to find resources and get support.
 This online companion to Science and Children‘s Early Years column is your place to interact with colleagues and share the joys and challenges of your classroom.
 Join the conversation!